Industry information at your fingertips

 The official website for Drag Me to Hell can be found here.

 Upon its release the movie got a PG-13 rating and director Sam Raimi confirmed that this is basically his intended version and that there are no real changes due to the lower rating.
 On DVD/Blu-ray the movie got released in two versions nonetheless: the well-known theatrical version and the so-called Unrated Director's Cut, both featured on on the same disc.
-The latter has even a shorter running time than the theatrical version.
-Despite that several changes can be found mostly due to alternative material resulting from changed f/x and so on.
-A detailed comparison between both versions with pictures can be found here.
+Several changes can be found, mostly due to alternative material resulting from changed f/x and so on.
+A detailed comparison between both versions, with screen images, can be found here.